BKopysc/floating-bar-hotkeys/README.md

 ## How to use

 1. Choose if you would like to use hotkeys in global screen or specific windows. <br/>**Some hotkeys will work ONLY in specific windows!**
 2. Input labels and hotkeys/pieces of text.
 You can press '+' button to add more.
+Split keys by ','
 <br/>Examples:
  </br>&nbsp;&nbsp;&nbsp;&nbsp; **Hotkey:**  `ctrl,shift,esc` -> open task manager
  </br>&nbsp;&nbsp;&nbsp;&nbsp; **Text:**  `I like pizza`